gasbo/simple-api/readme.md

 ## Installation & Tests

 * `make build`: Build the docker images.
 There are two of them: the mysql db and the proper app.
+Otherwise you can pull from    Dockerhub (`gasbo/simple-api-db` and `gasbo/simple-api-app`).

 * `make run PORT=8000`: Run the containers and start the application.